JeffNaef/jeffnaef.github.io/_pages/about.md

   </style>

-I am working in the [PreMeDICaL Inria-Inserm team](https://team.inria.fr/premedical/) as a postdoc with [Julie Josse](https://juliejosse.com/).
-Previously I completed my PhD at ETH Zurich under the supervision of [Nicolai Meinshausen](https://people.math.ethz.ch/~nicolai/) and [Peter Bühlmann](https://people.math.ethz.ch/~buhlmann/).
-I had the opportunity to work on a wide variety of different problems in the past, ranging from applications in Marketing Research and Finance to pure Statistics.
+I am a postdoc in the [PreMeDICaL Inria-Inserm team](https://team.inria.fr/premedical/) with [Julie Josse](https://juliejosse.com/).
+Previously, I completed my PhD at ETH Zurich under the supervision of [Nicolai Meinshausen](https://people.math.ethz.ch/~nicolai/) and [Peter Bühlmann](https://people.math.ethz.ch/~buhlmann/).
+During this time, I had the opportunity to work on a wide variety of different problems, ranging from applications in Marketing Research and Finance to pure Statistics (an overview of my research can be found [here](/files/Research_Overview.pdf)).
 Currently, I am interested in Distributional Prediction, Missing Values and Robust Estimation.

 <div class="image-container">
 <img src="/images/coffee.jpeg" alt="Self made coffee" width="200" height="300">
 </div>

 News:
 =============